 Australia's best student basketballers from US colleges and Australian universities will unite in green and gold as the Australian Emerging Boomers and Emerging Opals teams are finalised for the 29th Summer Universiade in Chinese Taipei this August.

 Both the men’s and women’s teams consist of players 23 and under who are currently completing university studies in Australia or abroad.

-In the men’s section, five players currently competing in Australia including Kyle Adnam (Deakin University), Matt Kenyon (University of Southern Queensland), Rhys Vague (Edith Cowan University), Craig Moller (Sydney University) and Tyrell Harrison (University of Southern Queensland) have been named in the team.
+In the men’s section, five players currently competing in Australia including Kyle Adnam (Deakin University), Matt Kenyon (University of Southern Queensland), Rhys Vague (Edith Cowan University), Craig Moller (Deakin University) and Tyrell Harrison (University of Southern Queensland) have been named in the team.

 These athletes are set to join seven Australians who compete in American colleges which include Emmett Naar (St Mary’s College), Dejan Vasiljevic(University of Miami), Tanner Krebs (St Mary’s College), Jack McVeigh (University of Nebraska), Xavier Cooks (Winthrop University), Duop Reath (Louisiana State University) and Gorjok Gak (Florida State).

 In the women's side, Saint Mary’s Gaels teammates Carly Turner and Megan McKay will compete for Australia alongside Wake Forest’s Alex Sharp and Vanessa Panousis from Virginia Tech while Alanna Smith (Stanford) and Kristy Wallace (Baylor) have been named following their inclusion in the Opals selection camp squad last week.